mingfang/terraform-provider-k8s/site/k8s_core_v1_service/README.md

 ######  TypeInt

 timeoutSeconds specifies the seconds of ClientIP type session sticky time.
 The value must be >0 && <=86400(for 1 day) if ServiceAffinity == "ClientIP".
 Default value is 10800(for 3 hours).
+#### topology_keys

+######  TypeList

+topologyKeys is a preference-order list of topology keys which implementations of services should use to preferentially sort endpoints when accessing this Service, it can not be used at the same time as externalTrafficPolicy=Local.
+Topology keys must be valid label keys and at most 16 keys may be specified.
+Endpoints are chosen based on the first topology key with available backends.
+If this field is specified and all entries have no backends that match the topology of the client, the service has no backends for that client and connections should fail.
+The special value "*" may be used to mean "any topology".
+This catch-all value, if used, only makes sense as the last value in the list.
+If this is not specified or empty, no topology constraints will be applied.
 #### type

 ######  TypeString